 - 2018 Dec 05

-One of the most important things that we can do for one another is serve.
-And the best serve projects come from those who have been through what you've been through and know the pain.
+One of the most important things that we can do for one another is serving.
+And the best service projects come from those who have been through what you’ve been through and know the pain.
 That can be true of cancer ministry or prison ministry or a myriad of other niche ministries.
-Single moms' ministry is no different.
+Single moms’ ministry is no different.
 It is so important that the 15 million single mothers in the United States who are raising 25 million children know that they are loved and cared for and that they have time, talent, and treasures that can impact the Kingdom as well.